 The second source of complexity is that the number of types of potential interactions is significantly larger.
-In the physical world, there tend to be a small number of primitive types (e.g., flows, transformations, of processes creation/destruction).
+In the physical world, there tend to be a small number of primitive types (e.g., flows, transformations, of processes tion/destruction).
 In the political world, there are diplomatic interactions (e.g., negotiating, exchanges, fact-finding), economic interactions (e.g., trade, embargos, tariffs), and military interactions (e.g., staging exercises, invasion, insurgency).
 This panoply of alternatives suggests that our job is best thought of as defining how QR is combined with other kinds of representations to support causal reasoning about continuous aspects of interactions, rather than attempting an exhaustive catalog of interactions.
 Something this open-ended is best constructed via machine learning, especially since the set expands as people invent new ways to interact (e.g., outsourcing financial services, using hijacked airplanes as large suicide weapons).
+Corpus analyses like those in Section 4 provide a starting point, setting the stage for co-training [1,17]

 The third source of complexity is that interactions are often best viewed as discrete.
 For example, the imposition of a tariff, an insult, and an invasion are all best thought of as events without internal temporal structure for many purposes.
 This suggests that, in addition to the kind of integral relationship provided by QP theory's direct influences, we also need to model discrete changes.
-For this we can use Kim's discrete process representation [5], which provides the following operators:
+For this we can use Kim's discrete process representation [10], which provides the following operators: